Astlaan/whisper-dictate/README.md

 ## How to Use

 -   **Toggle Recording**: The global hotkey `CTRL + ALT + SPACE` acts as a toggle.
 Press it once to start recording your voice; press it again to stop.
 -   **Transcription**: After you stop recording, the audio is processed.
+Please allow a brief moment for the API to transcribe the audio and return the response; processing time is proportional to recording duration.
 The transcribed text will then be automatically typed into your currently active window.
+To ensure accurate placement, **avoid moving your cursor while waiting for the response.**

 ## Important Notes